devarashs/community-detection-experiment/README.md

 ## Overview

 This repository presents an experimental implementation of community detection algorithms tailored for hypergraphs.
 It explores a novel approach by transforming hyperedges into a two-section graph using node embedding techniques (Node2Vec and DeepWalk) followed by initial partitioning with K-Means.
 The resulting graph is then analyzed using three prominent community detection algorithms: Louvain, Leiden, and a hierarchical Louvain variant (H-Louvain).
-Additionally, the repository includes a pure implementation of the H-Louvain algorithm for direct application on hypergraph data.

-This project was initially conceived as a phase one experiment to investigate [briefly mention the broader goal if you're comfortable, e.g., "scalable community detection in complex relational data"].
-The current state offers a valuable resource for researchers and practitioners interested in exploring advanced community detection techniques for hypergraphs.

 ## Key Features